 As if you needed me to tell you that.

-And where do we stand?
+And where do we stand in our DIY wood counter installation?
 Not done yet.
 But getting close.
 This is the lone photo I have for you right now:

 I wanted a dark finish that a contrasted with the painted white surfaces, so I’m happy with that.
 How I got there…not so much.